 Professionals who handle the final review of contracts for risk, compliance, privacy, and security concerns have the power to stall or kill a deal in its end stages.
 It’s a good idea to engage anyone in this role early on to identify and resolve issues before the deal reaches the end of the decision phase.

 After identifying who makes up the buying committee, it’s time to plan your sales calls.
-Here are four valuable tips to keep in mind as you prepare and build your consultative selling skills:
+Here are four valuable tips to keep in mind as you prepare and build your consultative sales process:

 In the traditional sales model, solutions are fixed, and customers are expected to adapt.
 In the consultative model, though, solutions are tailored to address customers’ challenges and pain points.
 While saying “yes” to unique (but possible) requests may make for more work at the forefront of the deal, it will help foster a longer, more lucrative relationship in the long run.

 When it comes to sales calls, word choice is everything.
 In improv, actors use the phrase “Yes, and…” to extend a scene — and you can use the same tactic to keep a conversation moving forward.
 In addition to letting a customer know something is possible, use “and” as an opportunity to share another benefit.

 For example, “Yes, you’ll have access to back-end reporting, and we can help you customize your own dashboard so you can visualize key metrics at-a-glance.”